On the Convex Pfaff-Darboux Theorem of Ekeland and Nirenberg: Introduction

-In fact, the representation~\eqref{eq: P-Dnormalform2} is more common in treatises on mathematical economics, where the Pfaff-Darboux Theorem plays an important role~\cite{MR1655519}.
-However, the normal forms needed in these models sometimes come with an additional requirement of \emph{convexity}, i.e., the underlying manifold is $M=\bbR^n$ (or an open domain in~$\bbR^n$), and one would like to have the functions~$a_i$ be \emph{positive} while the functions~$u^i$ are \emph{strictly convex}, i.e., they have positive definite Hessians. \footnote{Sometimes one only requires \emph{weak convexity}, i.e., that the Hessian of $u^i$ be positive definite on each of its level sets.} A useful reference for the role of convexity in economic models is the book~\cite{ChiapporiEkeland2009}.
+In fact, the representation~\eqref{eq: P-Dnormalform2} is more common in treatises on mathematical economics, where the Pfaff--Darboux theorem plays an important role~\cite{MR1655519}.
+Often, the normal forms needed in these models sometimes come with an additional requirement of \emph{convexity}, i.e., the underlying manifold is $M=\bbR^n$ (or an open domain in~$\bbR^n$), and one would like to arrange that the functions~$a_i$ be \emph{positive} and the functions~$u^i$ be \emph{strictly convex}, i.e., have positive definite Hessians.\footnote{Sometimes one only requires \emph{weak convexity}, i.e., that the Hessian of $u^i$ be positive definite on each of its level sets.} A~useful reference for the role of convexity in economic models is the book~\cite{ChiapporiEkeland2009} and the article~\cite{BrowningChiappori1998}.

-Now, it turns out that constructing such a \emph{convex} Pfaff-Darboux representation is not always possible, which raises the question of how to determine when one exists.
-In~\cite{MR2023129}, Ekeland and Nirenberg were able to provide necessary and sufficient conditions for a given $1$-form~$\omega\in\Omega^1(\bbR^n)$ to admit a local convex Pfaff-Darboux normal form.
+Now, it turns out that constructing such a \emph{convex} Pfaff--Darboux representation is not always possible, which raises the question of how to determine when one exists.
+In~\cite{MR2023129}, Ekeland and Nirenberg were able to provide necessary and sufficient conditions for a given $1$-form~$\omega\in\Omega^1(\bbR^n)$ to admit a local convex Pfaff--Darboux normal form.
 They also constructed examples that showed that some earlier attempts~\cite{MR1655519, MR1652709} to find such conditions had been unsuccessful.

+In this note, after providing some necessary background, I prove a generalization of the convex Pfaff--Darboux theorem of Ekeland and Nirenberg.
+This treatment has some notable features that make it of interest for the general problem.